nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 [A stub block](https://www.nextflow.io/docs/latest/process.html#stub) MUST exist for all modules.
 This is a block of code that replaces the `script` command when the option `-stub` is set.
 This enables quick testing of the workflow logic, as a "dry-run".

+#### Stub block prefix and versions

+The stub block MUST include the same variables (e.g. `prefix`) and HEREDOC code as the main script block.

 #### Stub files for all output channels

 The stub block MUST include the creation of at least one file for every output channel (both mandatory and optional), generated with touch, e.g.